docwhat/website/src/posts/2007-05-29-junkmail/index.md

 [StopTheJunkMail](http://stopthejunkmail.com) and
 [Greendimes](http://greendimes.com/).

-I cannot tell if these are legit or not; Doing searches on the Internet are largely self referential.
+I cannot tell if these are legit or not; Doing searches on the internet are largely self referential.
 The problem with this kind of service is that they could, in theory, sign you up for the
 [Direct Marketing Association](http://the-dma.org/)'s